latolukasz/beeorm-doc/docs/guide/lazy_crud.md

 engine.FlushLazy()
 ```

-But in real life you may end in situation where one query in lazy stream is invalid and `BackgroundConsumer` panics.
+However, in real life you may end up in a situation where one query in the lazy stream is invalid and the `BackgroundConsumer` panics.
+To deal with these situations, BeeORM provides the `RegisterLazyFlushQueryErrorResolver` method.
+This method allows you to register special functions that will be executed (in the order they were registered) when a query executed by the `BackgroundConsumer` fails.
+These functions allow you to handle the error and decide whether the query should be removed from the lazy stream or whether the `BackgroundConsumer` should continue trying to execute it.
-BeeORM provides method `RegisterLazyFlushQueryErrorResolver` which helps you deal with such situations.
-Using this method
-you can register special functions which are executed (in a order you registered them) when query executed in `BackgroundConsumer` failed and allows you to
-deal with this error.
-If your function returns error it means issue is not solved by this function and `BackgroundConsumer` will try next registered function or will
-panic if there are no more registered function.
-But if you return `nil`instead you are instructing `BackgroundConsumer` that problem is solved and this query should be removed
-from lazy stream so `BackgroundConsumer` can continue with next query.

-To solve our scenario you may register two functions:
+To solve the scenario described above, you can register the following two functions:

 ```go
 backgroundConsumer := beeorm.NewBackgroundConsumer(engine)